Melissaa12/MobileAINet-Object-Detection-for-Pedestrian-Danger-Zones/README.md

 Note: Dataset is not provided in repo, for example dataset can look at this link https://drive.google.com/drive/folders/1ZCeKRX5lIT3uJJV7YViME_I0zZd0nfwS?usp=sharing for dataset with augmented images

+### GUI
+A Graphical User Interface (GUI) was built for our object detection model to facilitate users in applying the developed model to their own dataset.
+Simply clone this repository and run app.py.
+Input images that are too different from our training may not perform as well, as discussed in our report.
+As such, users can download the images from the images folder which includes images taken around SUTD to test for a better prediction output.